A little bit of context

 You can join us

-We are raising a total of $17,000 to cover costs of equipment, preproduction research, the production of filming the footage, and the post-production of editing, adding music, titles, and disseminating the film where it can be of best use in May 2019.
+We are raising a total of $17,000 to cover costs of equipment, preproduction research, the production of filming the footage, and the post-production of editing, adding music, titles, producing a special event in San Diego in May 2019 and disseminating the film where it can be of best use.

 And What's In It For You?